-In total, we’ll be replacing 78 miles of pipeline with 94.4 miles of newly installed pipeline.
+In total, we’ll replace 78 miles of pipeline with 94.4 miles of newly installed pipeline.

 |Phase 1 - Completed